MarcNickl/REV_Light_Meter/README.md

 using anlog inputs where all values of exposure are already entered and a ± EV value is the output.

+the best representative term is REV (Relative Exposure Value)

 # Progress
 As of writing this i have stripped down a gossen Luna F and gotten an arduino UNO